rtlabs-com/p-net/doc/use_with_siematic.rst

 Using Siemens SinecPni (Primary Network Initialization)
 -------------------------------------------------------
 This is a tool for configuration of Profinet network equipment.
-Use it to adjust the IP address of PLC.
+Use it to adjust the IP address of your PLC.

 Download the program from the Siemens homepage, and unzip the file.
 Start the program by double clicking the SinecPni executable.